SAMazumder/SAMazumder.github.io/math.md

 [The Lagrange Form of the Interpolating Polynomial](/assets/LagrangePoly.pdf).
 A note provided to my students in Numerical Analysis.

 [A GLM model](/assets/EconM.pdf).
-A capstone assignment for an econometrics course.
+A simple GLM model noting the probability of employment after one year given a change in race identification.

 You can find my undergraduate thesis [here](/assets/thesis.pdf).